myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ### Example Walkthrough

 In this section we will cover practical examples of putting the Cayenne API into use.
-We will demonstrate each feature found in the Cayenne API, showing you images and code from examples such as our Sample App, the Cayenne product and other real-world solutions.
+We will demonstrate each feature found in the Cayenne API, showing you images and code from examples from our Tank Monitoring sample app.

 ```
 In this section we will cover all the features of the Cayenne public API.
 We can use the Sample App by default for most items.
-In some instances the Sample App may not cover the concept, or it may make sense to show additional examples.
-In such instances we can reference the Cayenne dashboard and the Monitor & Control solution as additional examples.

-The goal here is to have Brent provide basic Text covering what we're showing, Images of the Sample App or Cayenne solutions and then code snippets provided by Dev that demonstrate actual usage of the API.
+The goal here is to have Brent provide basic Text covering what we're showing, Images of the Sample App and then code snippets provided by Dev that demonstrate actual usage of the API.
 This mixture provides the most useful experience and makes it easy to read and follow.
 ```

 #### Creating an account